rafegoldberg/sass-map-Set/README.md

 $ms-ratio: Ui(scale,ratio);
 ```

-> **Note**: Sass only permits function calls from the right-hand side of a assignment variable or property assignment statement.
-This is why you might've noticed that, in the above examples, the return value of the `Ui-add()` call is being assigned to variable.
-While the variable will be identical to your new config, you should stick with the actual `Ds()` method for getting values.
+> **Note**: You might've noticed that we're assigning the return value of the `Ui-add()` call to variable.
+This is because Sass only permits function calls from the right-hand side of an assignment statement.
+Though the variable will be identical to the passed map, you should always use the `Ds()` method– rather than the refrence variable –to access config values.

 #### Retrieving Config Values